Search

 • Hiring a third-party external mediation.
 Where a third-party mediator is present the focus of the meeting will be the same as in internal mediation.

-The Equity Officer or designate will notify the survivor of the respondent’s response to the complaint.
+The Staff Representative Equity or designate will notify the survivor of the respondent’s response to the complaint.
 If the respondent is unwilling to participate in the informal process, the survivor can begin an internal formal complaint.
 At any point in this process the survivor can halt the informal complaint and launch a formal complaint.

 Resolutions may include but are not limited to: